Accounting websites: the complete guideHow website structure, design and usability can help your practice stand out, generate leads and grow

 Search engine optimisation (SEO)

-SEO is the practice of optimising content and back-end website settings to encourage Google to present your website higher in search results.
+Search engine optimisation (or SEO to its friends) is the process of developing website content, back-end set up and links to encourage Google and other search engines to rank your website higher in search results.

 Website architecture and structure